CazB67/find-surf-spot-app/README.md

 ## Directions for Future Development
 - Expand to include other regions of Western Australia
 - Expand to view forecasts for a greater time period
+- Improve the quality of predictions by increasing the number of data points to make predictions.

 ## Credits
 * Team at UWA Coding Bootcamp